-Please “add to cart” the Tam Valley products below you are interested in.
+Please “add to cart” the Tam Valley products below you wish to purchase.

 The DRS1 receiver works with all brands of DCC decoders.
 Decoders can be programmed through the radio by connecting the transmitter to the service track (no read back) or using programing on the main.

 Note: when removing the wiring harness be sure to pull gently on the plastic connector case with a pair of nippers or sharp tweezers – do not pull the wires or they will come off!
 Maximum voltage for the battery input is 30V DC – do not exceed!
 Connecting the battery backward will not do any harm but the unit will not work.